 Consumers are lazy.
 And that’s pretty much the business case behind Zappos’ 365 day return policy.
 The return policy serves a double purpose.
 First of all, it’s yet another proof of their over-hyped (?) dedication to customer service (and therefor a great communication instrument).
 But mostly, it is a great way to increase the sales per client.
-So this post is about business from a 365 day return policy.
-The Zappos business case.

 The 365 day return policy makes the threshold to order more pairs of shoes lower.
 (Wo)men are more likely to order not 3 but 7 pair of shoes when they read they can always return them within 365 days.
 And that is exactly what happens: consumers order more shoes, thinking they will return the shoes if they don’t like them.

 But when they actually receive the shoes, they are less likely to actually leverage the 365 day return policy.
 They are more likely to use the ‘default option’ which is, in this case, not acting at all, not returning the shoes and keeping (and buying) them.